 Wiki.js is fully modular, which allows any developer to write their own module or theme.

 There are 2 methods to develop for Wiki.js.
-You can either use the dockerized development environment (recommended) or install all dependencies manually on your machine.
+You can either use the dockerized development environment for VS Code (recommended), a generic docker environment or install all dependencies manually on your machine.

 Click on File > Close Remote Connection to stop the containers and close the Visual Studio Code instance.

 When you're done and no longer need the development environment, open the Remote Explorer tab and remove all containers starting with the name